 11.)
-Small Chapel
+Porch off the Lady Chapel

-In the March 1977 Parish Magazine, Fr David Platt wrote:: "
+Once used as a changing room for the female members of the choir.
+Then used as a small chapel.
+March 1977 Parish Magazine, Fr David Platt wrote::

-The Parochial Church Council has approved...the use of the old "Ladies' Choir Vestry" at the rear of the Lady Chapel for use as a small oratory as long as nothing in it is a permanent fixture.
+"The Parochial Church Council has approved...the use of the old "Ladies' Choir Vestry" at the rear of the Lady Chapel for use as a small oratory as long as nothing in it is a permanent fixture.
 Amongst the temporary fittings will be a statue of Our Lady of Walsingham, presented by the sisters of Laleham Abbey, Staines.
 It is also suggested that a book or noticeboard be provided for special prayer requests, which may be made anonymously, but which can be used for intercession by those praying in the oratory.
 I am quite sure this will be a means of deepening our prayer life, particularly praying for others"